purescript-react/purescript-react-basic/generated-docs/React/Basic/DOM.md

 hydrate :: JSX -> Element -> Effect Unit
 ```

+Render or update/re-render a component tree into
+a DOM element, attempting to reuse the existing
+DOM tree.

+Note: Relies on `ReactDOM.hydrate`, generally only
+  used with `ReactDOMServer.renderToNodeStream` or
+  `ReactDOMServer.renderToString`

 #### `hydrate'`

 ``` purescript
 hydrate' :: JSX -> Element -> Effect Unit -> Effect Unit
 ```

+Render or update/re-render a component tree into
+a DOM element, attempting to reuse the existing
+DOM tree.
+The given Effect is run once the
+DOM update is complete.

+Note: Relies on `ReactDOM.hydrate`, generally only
+  used with `ReactDOMServer.renderToNodeStream` or
+  `ReactDOMServer.renderToString`

 #### `unmount`

 ``` purescript
 unmount :: Element -> Effect Boolean
 ```

+Attempt to unmount and clean up the React app
+rendered into the given element.
+Returns `true`
+if an app existed and was unmounted successfully.

+Note: Relies on `ReactDOM.unmountComponentAtNode`

 #### `findDOMNode`